Emergency Plumbing Tips

-For more detailed information on removing clogs see the project, “Drain Care Maintenance”.
+For more detailed information on removing clogs see the project, “Drain Maintenance and Repair”.

 While some pipes can fail because of age and corrosion, pipes break or burst almost exclusively in winter due to water inside them freezing because of frigid temperatures.
 A burst pipe can be frustrating and messy, no matter the cause, but it’s possible to fix it yourself.

 Find out how the pipe was damaged and where it occurred.
 Open the faucet at the end of the pipe and close the valve that runs into it.
 Check for holes, cracks or breaks along the pipe.
 Some pipe repairs are easy.
 For example, a pinhole can be repaired by simply wrapping the pipe with electrical or duct tape and a hairline crack can be fixed with a pipe clamp.